CodeJourneymen/scoutpiemaster/doortodoor.md

 permalink: /doortodoor/
 ---

-The fundraiser is about to start for 2022<br/>
+The fundraiser is about to start for 2022.
+You can start selling as soon as you get your form.<br/>
+You should take the money and the address iof the buyer, then we will fullfil the order later.
 {: .notice--success }

 - Cubs should wear their uniform.
-- Take the payment right away.
+- <b>Take the payment right away.</b> <---- <b>THIS</b>
 - Write the clients name, address, & order down on your Cubs selling sheet.
     - This is how we track their sales.
     - DONT LOSE THE SHEET.
 - After each session you can text me a photo of the sheet and your current orders.
 - Come to my house to pick up the order.
-Payment is due at that moment.
+Payment is due to me at the moment you pick up your Moon Pies.
 - Checks are acceptable made out to "Pack 3116"
 - You can accept Venmo to your personal account (as a way of taking credit cards) then settle up via
     - Cash